Best Walks in the Peak District

 Stanage Edge means simply Stone Edge, so that’s Stone Edge Edge then.
 This is a popular walk from Hathersage to this gritstone escarpment high above the Hope Valley, to the high point of High Neb at 458m.

 Height Gained –100 metres , Distance – 13 km, Time –2.5 hours – ONE WAY.

 This is a walking and cycling track along the former railway line between Buxton and Bakewell, and almost stretching between these two towns, including a number of lit tunnels.
-Both the next routes make use of this route as part of a circular route, but it certainly deserves to be included in it’s own right.
+Both of the next walks make use of this trail as part of a circular route, but it certainly deserves to be included in it’s own right.

 Height Gained – 400 metres , Distance – 15 km, Time –4 hours